Leodegar: Career

 Around 656, Leodegar was called to the Neustrian court by the widowed Queen Bathilde to assist in the government of the united kingdoms and in the education of her children.
 Then in 659, he was installed at the see of Autun, in Burgundy; he again undertook the work of reform and held a council at Autun in 661.
 The council denounced Manichaeism.
 He made reforms among the secular clergy and in the religious communities, and had three baptisteries erected in the city.
 The church of Saint-Nazaire was enlarged and embellished, and a refuge established for the indigent.
 Leodegar also caused the public buildings to be repaired and the old Roman walls of Autun to be restored.
 His authority at Autun placed him as a leader among the Franco-Burgundian nobles.

 Leodegar became one of the leaders of the opposition against Ebroin, mayor of the palace in Neustria.
-Ebroin accused Leodegar before King Clothar III. but the king then died in 673, while the trial was still going on.
-Ebroin now installed Clothar's next-eldest brother, Theoderic III, as king.
-As the mayor denied the nobles of Neutria and Burgundy access to the king, they called in the youngest brother, Childeric II, who had been king of Austrasia since 662 and now assumed rule over Neustria and Burgundy as well.
+Ebroin accused Leodegar before King Clothar III, but the king then died in 673, while the trial was still going on.
+Ebroin now installed Clothar's youngest brother, Theoderic III, as king.
+As the mayor denied the nobles of Neustria and Burgundy access to the king, they called in the middle brother, Childeric II, who had been king of Austrasia since 662 and now assumed rule over Neustria and Burgundy as well.
 Ebroin was interned at Luxeuil and Theoderic sent to St. Denis.

 Leodegar, who had supported this change, soon ran into conflict with the new king as the latter surrounded himself with advisors from Austrasia.
 The bishop also criticized the king for his uncanonical marriage to his first cousin Bilichild.
 After finding himself on the losing side in a hereditary dispute, the king banished Leodegar to Luxeuil as well.